olga-terekhova/olga-terekhova/README.md

 In ♥️ with all things data

-[Background](https://www.linkedin.com/in/olga-terekhova/) in data engineering, business analysis and project management
+[Background experience](https://www.linkedin.com/in/olga-terekhova/) in data engineering, business analysis and project management

 ⚒️ SQL and Python for work and for life 🍴